jannemannX/master-praktikum-SoSe24/ice-detector/README.md

 # Setup Guide
-For working with the Ice-Detector device.
+For working with the Ice Detector device.

 ## Hardware
 TODO add list of parts